What Happens if a Flight is Overbooked? Who‘s Bumped & Claim Compensation

 Overbooked Flight Help

-Don't volunteer in advance, especially during online check-in
+• Don’t volunteer in advance during online check-in

-Airlines almost always bump people who are late to boarding.
-Reddit users recommend checking in 24 hours in advance and arriving at the boarding gate 45 minutes before boarding.
-This reduces your chances of becoming a target.
+Airlines almost always prioritize bumping passengers who arrive late to boarding.
+Checking in 24 hours in advance and arriving at the gate 45 minutes before boarding can significantly reduce your chance of being selected for involuntary bumping.

-Basic Economy Class has the lowest boarding priority.
-It's worth spending a little more on regular economy class tickets.
-It can reduce your risk of being hit.
+Basic economy tickets almost always have the lowest boarding priority.
+Spending slightly more for standard economy can meaningfully reduce your risk of being bumped.

-If you are flying in Europe, please mention EC 261.
-If you are flying in the United States, quote DOT rules.
-If you show that you know what you are entitled to, the agent is more likely to comply with the legal minimum compensation.
+If you are flying in Europe, reference EC 261; if flying in the U.S., quote DOT rules.
+Demonstrating that you know your statutory entitlements makes it more likely staff will apply the minimum required compensation.

 [10% OFF] Global Hotel Recommendations (Also with Flexible Booking)